Facilitate easy enrollment

 - Question the value of digital communication — for example, they think it won’t be useful or they prefer phone over email

-- Need computer help — for example, they don’t have computer access or skills6
+- Need computer help — for example, they don’t have computer access or skills 9

-This reluctance may seem overwhelming or out of your control, but there’s a lot that providers and practices can do to overcome these barriers and boost registration.
+This reluctance may seem overwhelming or out of your control, but there’s a lot that clinicians and practices can do to overcome these barriers and boost registration.

 1.1 Provide simple, secure portal signup

 The amount of time and effort it takes to register for a patient portal can affect whether your patients successfully enroll or give up halfway through.

 Make the process easier on them and you by choosing a portal with a quick, secure signup process.
 Ideally, the patient has to enter only a few pieces of information — and the portal confirms the patient’s identity on the back end.

 Mana Health, a health IT developer, enables patients to sign up in a few simple steps.
 When a patient registers, Mana’s system uses data (like demographics and the patient’s medical record number) to match up the patient with her EHR.
 This automated verification system means an efficient, successful enrollment process for practices and patients.

 Automatically enroll your patients in a portal account, instead of waiting for patients to sign up themselves.

 To facilitate enrollment, automatically enroll your patients in a portal account, instead of waiting for patients to sign up themselves.
 Keep enrollment numbers up by encouraging new patients to stay registered and offering tips for patients with limited computer access or skills.